collaboratorsje/Nine-Men-Morris-ASE/README.md

 # Windows
-Run a shell script that installs dependencies and creates virtual environment That script on windows is setup.bat
+Run a shell script that installs dependencies and creates virtual environment.
+That script on windows is setup.bat

     setup.bat